SSez/sui-usdc-faucet/frontend/README.md

 ## Configuration

-Edit `src/config.ts` to set your devnet IDs:

-- `networkConfig["sui:devnet"].faucetPackage` — your faucet package (from `publish.out.json`)
-- `networkConfig["sui:devnet"].faucetId` — your Faucet object (from `init.out.json`)
-- `clockId` defaults to `0x6` in the UI
+The frontend calls the backend at `API_BASE`.

+- Configure via Vite env: `VITE_API_BASE=http://localhost:8787`
+- Or edit `src/config.ts` (default is `http://localhost:8787`).

-The app is config-driven.
-No wallet required.
-The backend must be configured with the same faucet values.
+The backend must be configured with your on-chain faucet values (see backend README).

 ## Usage

 1. Type a recipient address (0x...)
 2. Enter an amount in whole USDC (UI converts to 6 decimals)
 3. Click “Request USDC”
-4. The backend returns a transaction digest if successful
+4. On success, you will see a message like: “Success — Sent X USDC … Tx: <digest>” with a link to Sui Explorer
+5. Errors are displayed with a descriptive message returned by the backend

 ## Build